cdelker/schemdraw/docs/usage/placement.rst

 An anchor is simply a predefined position within an element.
 Two-terminal elements have anchors named `start`, `center`, and `end`.
-Three-terminal elements have other named anchors, for example an OPAMP has `in1`, `in2`, and `out` anchors.
+Three-terminal elements have other named anchors, for example an Opamp has `in1`, `in2`, and `out` anchors.

 Once an element is added to the drawing, it contains attributes defining the coordinates of all the element's anchors.
 For example, to draw an opamp and place a resistor on the output, store the return from `add` to a variable.
 Then set the `at` parameter of the new element as the `out` attribute of the existing element.
 The current Drawing position is ignored, and reset to the endpoint of the resistor.